 When ConceptBase is used in a multi-user setting, it makes sense to automatically assign clients of ConceptBase users to a dedicated module context, their so-called home module.
 To use this feature, the database of the ConceptBase server has to contain instances of the pre-defined class CB_User.
 This class is defined as follows:

-homeModule : Module
+CB_User with attribute homeModule : Module end

 Assume that we have two users mary and john who need to be assigned to different modules when they log into the CBserver by their favorite user interface.
 The system adminstrator should then include the following definitions to the database of the CBserver: